tousifahmed101-0xT/Network_Enumeration_With_Nmap/02_Host_and_Port_Scanning.md

 **What the packet trace reveals:**

 The scan starts with a standard SYN packet.
 The target replies with SA (SYN-ACK), confirming the port is open.
 Nmap then establishes a full TCP connection and sends a NULL probe first, waiting up to 6 seconds for a response.
 When nothing comes back (READ TIMEOUT), it moves on to a more specific probe called SMBProgNeg, which is a known SMB protocol negotiation packet.
-The target replies with 135 bytes of data, which Nmap matches against its service signature database.
+The target replies with 101 bytes of data, which Nmap matches against its service signature database.

 The final result identifies the service as Samba smbd running version 3.X to 4.X in a workgroup called WORKGROUP.
-The host is also identified as running Ubuntu.
 This level of detail is gathered without running any separate OS detection scan, simply by observing how the service responds to crafted probes.

 Version scanning takes longer than a basic port scan because of the additional probe-and-response cycles, but the information it returns is far more actionable and directly useful for identifying potential vulnerabilities on the target.